top of page

 Babywearing offers real benefits for both the baby and the caregiver:

-• Supports Bonding: Keeping baby close strengthens emotional connection and attachment.
+• Supports Bonding: Keeping the baby close strengthens emotional connections.

-• Soothes Babies: The warmth, heartbeat, and motion can calm crying and improve sleep.
+• Soothes Babies: The warmth, heartbeat, and gentle motion can calm crying and improve sleep.

 • Reduces Stress: For caregivers, babywearing can lower anxiety and increase confidence.